 In the belief that a strong arts community is key to improved quality of life and vibrant economic development, the goal was to develop a way to bring together area artists, musicians, arts organizations, businesses, government, and arts lovers to foster better communication and cooperation in support of the arts.

 Led by Sussman, the first board of directors was formed in September 2012, and AAGW was incorporated as a 501(c)3 nonprofit organization.
 Over the years the board has consistently reflected the breadth of the community with members from businesses and town management, as well as educators, area artists and arts enthusiasts covering the spectrum of artistic disciplines.

-AAGW’s goal is to integrate the arts into community life and help arts education thrive.
-It will collaborate with schools, community non-profits, arts organizations (both non-profit and for-profit), artists (of all artistic disciplines, including visual arts, performing arts, and literature), and the communities that span the area represented by the Waynesboro area school district.
+With a goal to integrate the arts into community life and help arts education thrive, AAGW has collaborated with schools, community nonprofits, arts organizations (nonprofit and for-profit), artists of all artistic disciplines, and the communities spanning the area represented by the Waynesboro Area School District.

 AAGW’s members worked to promote artists in every discipline and their work, and to raise community awareness.

 Under the umbrella of the Arts Alliance, Sussman founded three arts initiatives to help accomplish this community arts awakening: Destination ARTS!, Destination INNOVATION!, and Music Makers.

 Destination ARTS! was conceived as a community revitalization project based on the arts, with the ultimate goal of turning Waynesboro, Pa., into an arts destination.
 The initial project converted seven vacant commercial buildings on Main Street into curated art galleries, plus filled an additional eight storefront windows with art.